 Creatives want proper supplies, not gift-set versions of proper supplies.

-Quality art materials — Winsor & Newton paints (not craft store brands), Staedtler or Copic markers if she's an illustrator, good quality sketchbooks (Seawhite, Daler-Rowney, or Moleskine).
-The quality difference is immediately obvious and the gift communicates that you take her interest seriously.
+Quality art materials — Winsor & Newton paints (not craft store brands), Staedtler or Copic markers if she's an illustrator, good quality sketchbooks.
+The quality difference is immediately obvious.
+Shop Winsor & Newton paints on Amazon → Shop Copic markers on Amazon → Shop quality sketchbooks on Amazon →

 A lino cut or printmaking kit — if she's into making rather than drawing.
 Proper starter lino printing kits (Essdee makes good ones) with quality inks and tools.
-Hands-on and satisfying.
+Shop lino printing kits on Amazon →

 Quality skincare, not decorative — a good Vitamin C serum, a quality SPF moisturiser, a retinol for beginners.
-Charlotte Tilbury, The Ordinary, Paula's Choice.
+The Ordinary, Paula's Choice.
 Serious skincare, not bath bombs and body glitter.
+Shop The Ordinary skincare on Amazon →

 A bag or accessory she'd never buy herself — if she has a specific style, one quality piece is worth more than several average ones.
-A good quality canvas tote from a brand she loves, a leather bag that will last, a specific item she's coveted.
+Shop canvas totes on Amazon →

-A record and a record player — if she's old enough and aesthetically inclined, a quality portable record player (Crosley or Pro-Ject for beginners) with a record she'd love is a genuinely excellent gift.
+A record and a record player — if she's old enough and aesthetically inclined, a quality portable record player (Crosley or Pro-Ject for beginners) with a record she'd love.
+Shop record players on Amazon →

 Quality kit in her specific sport — not a generic sports set but the specific gear she uses.
 A good pair of trainers in her sport.
 Quality socks for running.
 A technical top for her activity.
-The upgrade to what she already uses, done properly.
+Shop sports kit on Amazon →

 13-14 year olds: Fun over serious.
 A personalised book is excellent at this age — funny and specific.
 Art supplies, a gaming-related gift, a starter kit for an interest she's developing.

 17-18 year olds: Practically an adult and should be treated as one.
-An experience gift, a professional-grade item in her field of interest, or a contribution toward something real (driving lessons, a travel fund, a deposit toward equipment).
+An experience gift, a professional-grade item in her field of interest, or a contribution toward something real (driving lessons, a travel fund, equipment for her career).
+Shop beginner driving lesson vouchers on Amazon →

 Anything "for teenagers" — the label "teen gifts" in any shop is a shorthand for "we don't actually know who she is."
 Avoid.